Belgian Fitness Model Savannah Prez Exposes Perky Derriere In Progress Pictures

 Savannah graciously replied to some of the comments, thanking her dedicated followers for their kind words.

-The post appears to be a fan favorite, as it has been liked more than 13,000 times since its upload.
+The post appears to be a fan favorite, as it has been liked more than 13,000 times since having been uploaded.

-This isn’t the first time that Savannah has posted content on Instagram to help her followers find the motivation to get in shape.
-Last month, the fitness coach uploaded a post-workout video where she showed off her washboard abs.
+This isn’t the first time that Savannah has posted content on Instagram in order to help her followers find the motivation to get in shape.
+Last month, the fitness coach uploaded a post-workout video wherein she showed off her washboard abs.

 Delivered To Your INBOX